 - Lanes one and two are the safest lanes to implement lane splitting as these lanes are the farthest left.

-- By using the far left lanes, motorcyclists are clear of trailers and buses – this helps it see over the top of most vehicles, giving you a heads-up of traffic flow ahead.
+- By using the far left lane, motorcyclists are clear of semi-trailers and buses – this helps it see over the top of most vehicles, giving you a heads-up of traffic flow ahead.

 - If you see the motorcyclist splitting a lane to your right, then ease back – don’t attempt to stay parallel as you could be pushing traffic into each other’s paths.